 Mr. Schow was born and raised in Oak Ridge, Tennessee.
 He graduated from Rhodes College in Memphis, Tennessee, in 1992 with a B.A. in psychology, where he was a member of the Psi Chi honor society.
 Mr. Schow received his J.D. from The University of Tennessee in 1996 and was a member of the first class to graduate with a concentration in business transactions from the Center for Entrepreneurial Law.
 Following his graduation from law school, Mr. Schow served from 1996 to 1997 as the Law Clerk to the Honorable R. Vann Owens and the Honorable Howell N. Peoples, Chancellors, Hamilton County, Tennessee.

 Mr. Schow was admitted to practice law in 1996.
 Mr. Schow is a member of the Knoxville, Tennessee, and American Bar Associations and is a member of the Taxation Section of the American Bar Association and the Knoxville Estate Planning Council.
-Mr. Schow was named one of Knoxville's Top Probate Attorneys by Cityview Magazine.
+Mr. Schow has been named as a one of Knoxville’s top attorneys by Cityview Knoxville magazine in the areas of estate planning/trusts, wills, probate, and taxation.